Series and integral representations of the Taylor coefficients of the Weierstrass sigma-function: Generators of associated to the Weierstrass semi-character

 \begin{remark} The obtained identities (\ref{Identity3}), are exactly those obtained by Perelomov \cite[Equation (47)]{Perelomov}, for regular lattice with cell area $S =\pi$ (so $\nu=1$), when dealing with the completeness of the coherent state system.
-The only proof the simplest case $p=0$ is given there and done by means of the transformation formulas involving theta functions. \end{remark}
+The proof of the simple case $p=0,$ given there requires a detailed knowledge of the relationships between theta functions. \end{remark}

-In the next section, we proceed towards a proof of the main result of this paper.
+In the next section, we proceed towards a proof of our main result.